afridi-cse/100-days-code-with-python/day-03/README.md

    Write a Python program to find whether a given string starts with a given character using Lambda.

 # Program-6 :
+  Write a Python program to extract year, month, date and time using Lambda.
 # Program-7 :

 # Program-8 :